soroushElz/BookSharingApp/README.md

 📚 Book Sharing Backend API
 A robust RESTful API built with Spring Boot for a community-driven book sharing platform.
-Users can securely register, manage their book collections, share books with others, borrow books, and leave r[...]
+Users can securely register, manage their book collections, share books with others, borrow books, and leave reviews

 ---